VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Implementation Details

 \section{Implementation Details}

+The trainable components in $\densemodel$ and $\trajaugmentor$ include $\hoiextractor$, $\trajextractor$, $\augmentorfuser$, $\maskfuser$, $\visemb$ and $\confidencehead$, with each component independently instantiated. $\hoiextractor$ and $\trajextractor$ have the same architecture, but they do not share weights.
+The same applies to the fusers $\augmentorfuser$ and $\maskfuser$.
 Our HOI extractor $\hoiextractor$ and trajectory extractor $\trajextractor$ follow the architecture of~\cite{zhang2025tora}, using separate ResNet blocks per DiT layer.
 To improve training stability under small batch sizes, we replace all BatchNorm~\cite{ioffe2015batch} layers with LayerNorm~\cite{ba2016layer}.
 The augmentor fuser $\augmentorfuser$, dense control fuser $\maskfuser$, and visibility embedder $\visemb$ use spatial and temporal convolution layers, while the confidence head $\confidencehead$ consists of two 3D convolution layers.
 The diffusion backbone $\basemodel$ remains frozen throughout training.
 For training the dense control model $\densemodel$, we apply a dropout strategy to improve robustness to missing or incomplete motion cues: in 50\% of cases we provide both human and object masks, in 20\% only human masks, in 20\% only object masks, and in 10\% we drop all conditioning.
 For augmentor training, we randomly sample the number of trajectories as $\numtrajectories \in \{1, \dots, 8\}$ for both human and object points.
 We fine-tune on a 35k subset of HOIGen-1M~\cite{liu2025hoigen} for one epoch using 4 A100, H100, or H200 GPUs in parallel.
+The training takes 2 days on H200.
 For results on BEHAVE~\cite{bhatnagar22behave}, we further fine-tune for four epochs on a 4k-video subset of the dataset.
 The effective batch size is 8 with gradient accumulation, and the learning rate is $5\!\times\!10^{-5}$.
 To obtain the blurred visibility maps $\vismaskblur$ and trajectory renderings $\trajvideoblur$, we apply a Gaussian smoothing kernel with radius $\kernelradius = 99$ and standard deviation $\gaussiansmooth = 10$.
+During inference, generating a 49×480×720 video takes $\sim$10 minutes on a single H100 GPU.